 Dr. Donald Chase937-229-3847

-Be at the Top of the Professional Engineers' Exam.
+Top of Professional Engineers' Exam.

 Our accredited program delivers an education in the principles and hands-on methods fundamental to the civil engineering profession.
-With a wide range of possibilities, you can customize your education through technical electives in environmental, geotechnical, structural, transportation and water resource engineering.
+With a wide range of possibilities, you can customize your education with technical electives in environmental, geotechnical, structural, transportation and water resource engineering.